OffcierCia/non-typical-OSINT-guide/README.md

 **Awesome articles (external):**

+[As practice shows](https://medium.com/@ibederov_en/military-intelligence-using-osint-methods-4aae1df2d812), modern armed conflicts require new approaches to organizing the collection and analysis of open data, which we operate within the framework of OSINT.
+Be careful with it and think twice before acting.

 - [Using ddg.gg for OSINT](https://www.ghacks.net/2023/04/24/duckduckgo-disables-most-search-filters-from-search/?amp)
 - [cybdetective.substack.com](https://cybdetective.substack.com)
 - [Uncovering Hidden Connections: Using Maltego Holehe to Map Out a Person’s Digital Footprint](https://medium.com/@philipbcase/uncovering-hidden-connections-using-maltego-holehe-to-map-out-a-persons-digital-footprint-90914d6bcbff)